 Café culture is rapidly increasing in popularity in the UK and, with no formal qualifications required, just about anyone can set up their own café or coffee shop business.

 However, you will need more than just drive and enthusiasm to succeed.
-Whether or not your café business is successful will depend on many factors including:
+Whether or not your café business is successful will depend on many factors, including the 30 incorporated into the 6 categories below:

 1. Premises – location, size and layout.
 Is there plenty of passing traffic?
 What are the demographics of the area?
 What other neighbouring shops and amenities are there?
 Is there free parking?
 Are there any town planning proposals in the pipeline?
 Is there any local competition and, if so, what can you offer as an alternative and/or improvement?
 Is there sufficient room for your needs?
 As a general rule of thumb, a small café or coffee shop with 15-45 covers will require 500-1000 square feet, 45-100 covers will require at least 1000 square feet and a large café or coffee shop with over 100 covers will require a minimum of 2000 square feet.
 Is the kitchen adequate for what you have in mind?
 Is there room for an internet area if you want one?
 Will it be possible to have tables outside?